russelldb/bigsets/doc/bigsets-design.md

       SetName:SetNameLen/binary,
       $z>>

-#### 6.3.5.
+#### 6.3.4.
 Comparator

-The comparator sorts the keys so that clock keys come first, then element keys, the last keys for any element 'X' will be the per-element-tombstone keys.
+The comparator sorts the keys so that clock keys come first, then element keys.
 Finally the end-key sorts last.
+The code is in C++ (my first ever!) and can be found in the leveldb repo, it should not be there.

 ### 6.4.
 Payload